Puppies

 What If You Don’t Know Your Puppy’s Breed?

 Trying to predict the size of a mixed-breed puppy is like trying to guess the ending of a mystery novel.
-You might get it right, but there are a lot of twists.
+You might get close, but there are usually a few surprises along the way.

 Shelters and rescues often make educated guesses based on appearance or the size of the parents (if known), but that’s not always accurate.
 Some mixed pups surprise you by staying small, while others grow into couch-crushing giants you didn’t see coming.